 The nice thing is that you don’t have to learn Finnish in order to participate in React Finland!
 We will speak English with our beautiful Finnish accent (also known as tankero or rally English) with you.

-If you want to know more about the language, comment below.
-You should also get a ticket to React Finland 2018 unless you already have done so.
+If you want to know more about the language, continue to part two.